Openmesh-Network/xnode-unit-controller/README.md

 - [X] Add info endpoint.
     - Just parse the hivelocity info endpoint.
     - Why exactly is this needed?
 I'll integrate the dpl first and then see what's happened.
-- [ ] Re-enable the provisioning.
+- [X] Re-enable the provisioning.
-    - [ ] SAD, hivelocity doesn't always provision servers on our account.
+    - [X] SAD, hivelocity doesn't always provision servers on our account.
 Have started a chat with them on slack, but can't do anything until they confirm what's going on.
+    - The issue still persists, we're talking to hivelocity for them to find a fix.
-- [ ] Add mock provisioning.
+- [X] Add mock provisioning.
-    - [ ] Add an environment variable that "provisions" by resetting a machine from an existing set of machines instead of actually deploying a new vps every time.
+    - [X] Add an environment variable that "provisions" by resetting a machine from an existing set of machines instead of actually deploying a new vps every time.
     - This would massively simplify testing.
 - [X] Estimate cost based on NFT time not just 12 month time.
     - Take NFT activation date (From DPL) and assign enough credit for 12 - months since activation time.